A drystone wall leading up a hill in the Yorkshire Dales.

 Temperature

-• At 600m Plus 7 Celsius rising to Plus 17 Celsius.
+• At 600m Plus 9 degrees Celsius becoming plus 15 degrees Celsius.

-• Freezing level Remaining well above summits.
+• Freezing level Well above the summits.

 Low cloud and visibility